JeremyFenwick/jf.github.io/_posts/2025-03-02-Writing-Clean-Network-Parsing.markdown

 	digitsCount := digits(num)
 	for i := digitsCount - 1; i >= 0; i-- {
-		buffer[*index+i] = byte(num%10) + '0'
+        // Get the last digit then + '0' to get its ASCII value buffer[*index+i] = byte(num%10) + '0'
 		num /= 10
 	}